SAP-samples/teched2024-AI180/exercises/javascript/ex1/README.md

 const response = await orchestrationClient.chatCompletion();
 return replaceLineBreakWithBR(response.getContent()!);
 ```
+> [!NOTE]
-The code snippet does the following:
+> The code snippet does the following:
-1. Initialize an `OrchestrationClient` with:
+> 1. Initialize an `OrchestrationClient` with:
-  - A configuration for the LLM model name
+>  - A configuration for the LLM model name
-  - A model option (max_tokens)
+>  - A model option (max_tokens)
-  - A user-provided prompt
+>  - A user-provided prompt
-2. Calls the chat completion endpoint of the orchestration service.
+> 2. Calls the chat completion endpoint of the orchestration service.
-3. Returns the response content from the orchestration service.
+> 3. Returns the response content from the orchestration service.

 ### 3. Restart the Application
 Save your changes and wait for the application to automatically restart.